ManelKhazriKhlifi/PM-SFDA/README.md

 ## PM-SFDA
 This repository contains the implementation of "Prototype-Guided Memory for Source-Free Remote Sensing Scene Classification" paper.
+In this work, we introduce a novel approach for source-free domain adaptation, termed __Prototype-Guided Memory for Source-Free Remote Sensing Scene Classification (PM-SFDA)__.
+This framework adapts a pre-trained source model to an unlabeled target domain without requiring access to source data, thereby addressing the challenges of domain shift in remote sensing scene classification.

 ## Datasets
 Our paper assesses performance on  transfer tasks utilizing the cross-sensor dataset.